Updated July 2017

 A Brief History of US-Cuba Relations & Why Americans Were Unable to Travel to Cuba

 According to the U.S. Department of State, Cuba’s current authoritarian regime assumed power by force in 1959 during the Cuban Revolution and then proceeded to restricted the freedoms of Cuban people, repressed political opponents, and violated human rights.

 In 1962, a few years after the Revolution began and tension began to rise between Cuba and the United States, President John F. Kennedy placed a permanent embargo on trade with Cuba.
 The embargo was strengthened further in 1992 and then again in 1996 with the Helms-Burton Act.

-From the 1960s when the permanent embargo was put in place, Americans were not legally allowed to visit Cuba until 2011 when the a licensed educational program called People-to-People allowed travelers to visit the country on an educational-basis.
+From the 1960s when the permanent embargo was put in place, Americans were not legally allowed to visit Cuba until 2011 when a licensed educational program called People-to-People allowed travelers to visit the country on an educational basis.